Permission Issues and Art theft: It's sadly a common thing now.

 It is a huge problem on deviantART/ internetz.

 But wait!
-IDK what art theft is..Then Read this!
+IDK what art theft is..Stupid Me!

 Art theft is unacceptable.
 Think about how long people spend on their works.
 And how much of themselves go into it.
 Now someone else has spent 0 seconds and claimed it as theirs.
 NO.